STUDY JAPANESE ONLINE WITH NATIVES HERE

 Kodama - Spirit of the Forest

-One of the most common meanings of "Kodama" is "tree spirit" or "forest spirit", a youkai from Japanese folklore.
-These creatures are often described as spirits of good, who bring peace, serenity and wisdom.
-If you type the word "Kodama" into Google images, you'll probably see white beings of short stature and big eyes.
-This is a representation created by Hayao Miyazaki in "Princess Mononoke", a famous film by the Studios Ghibli.
+One of the most common meanings of "Kodama" is "spirit of the trees" or "spirit of the forest," a youkai from Japanese folklore.
+These creatures are often described as benevolent spirits that bring luck, serenity, and wisdom.
+If you type "Kodama" into Google Images, you will likely see short white beings with large eyes.
+This is a representation created by Hayao Miyazaki in "Princess Mononoke," a famous film by the Studios Ghibli.

 Read also: Itsuki - The most frightening of all youkai!